joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-06-13-bacterial-collapse.md

 date: 2020/06/13
 ---

->A bacterial colony starts from a single cell that has a probability $\gamma$ of splitting into $2$ and a probability $1-\gamma$ of dying, as do all of its descendants.
+>A bacterial colony starts from a single cell that has a probability $\gamma$ of splitting into $2$ and a probability $\left(1-\gamma\right)$ of lysing, as do all of its descendants.
 The strain in question is _Riddlerium classicum_, about which not much is known apart from its cataclysmic reproductive viability, $\gamma = 80\%$ (real bacteria are far more sucessful, Fig 4 in [Robust Growth of _Escherichia coli_](https://jun.ucsd.edu/files/publications/RobustGrowth_complete_CurrBiol2010.pdf)).
 What's the probability that the colony is blessed with everlasting propagation? (e.g. the population never crashes to zero)

 <!--more-->